“Gateway to Paradise”

 Skydive Southern Alps: www.skydivesouthernalps.co.nz

 Discover your own natural high while jumping from a plane 15,000ft above New Zealand’s most stunning alpine scenery!
-Freefall at 200kph over Mt Aspiring and Fiordland National Parks, part of the Te Wahipounamu World Heritage Area – the place of greenstone.
-Welcome to Paradise.
+Experience the best skydiving in New Zealand, freefalling at 200kph over Mt Aspiring and Fiordland National Parks, part of the Te Wahipounamu World Heritage Area – the place of greenstone.
+Discover your own natural high while skydiving from 15,000ft above New Zealand’s!
+Welcome to Paradise, New Zealand's skydiving experience that is beyond imagination.
+Join us for the best skydiving experience in New Zealand.

 Dart River Jet Safaris: www.dartriver.co.nz